1942–43 NHL season

 The 1942–43 NHL season was the 26th season of the National Hockey League (NHL).
-The Brooklyn Americans were dropped, leaving six teams to play a schedule of 50 games.
+The Brooklyn Americans were dropped, leaving six teams played 50 games each.
 This is the first season of the "Original Six" era of the NHL.
 The league's long-time president Frank Calder died due to heart disease.
 The Detroit Red Wings defeated the Boston Bruins to win the Stanley Cup.

 League business

 The NHL and the Canadian Amateur Hockey Association (CAHA) agreed in principle that a junior-aged player could become a professional whenever he wanted, to make a living under wartime conditions.
 They expected that NHL clubs would rely on junior-aged players as replacements due to military enlistments.
 In October 1942, a new professional-amateur agreement was reached by NHL president Frank Calder, and CAHA president Frank Sargent.
 NHL teams were permitted to sign junior-aged players if the junior club was contacted first, and agreed not to sign any other junior-eligible players who had not yet played for the CAHA.
 The NHL continued to pay the CAHA for developing players.

 The Brooklyn Americans franchise was dropped, as Madison Square Garden turned down a lease agreement with team owner Red Dutton.
 Dutton argued that the other teams would be weakened by the war, but the other owners pointed out the number of American players serving in the armed forces was such that the Americans could not operate.
 A despondent Dutton left the league meeting, but was to return to the NHL sooner than he thought.

 With the suspension of the Americans, this was the inaugural season of the so-called Original Six era, with the NHL consisting of six teams (the Boston Bruins, Chicago Black Hawks, Detroit Red Wings, Montreal Canadiens, New York Rangers, and Toronto Maple Leafs).
 This arrangement would last until the 1966–67 season, after which the league doubled in size.